 The first task of this tool is to prepare the simulation setup.
-This includes creating the folder structure of the run, allocating the run files/folders, preparing/allocating initial and forcing files and preparing the model input files via the esm_parser package (see Section 2.2).
+This includes creating the folder structure of the run, allocating the run files/folders, preparing/allocating initial and forcing files and preparing the model input files via the esm_parser package (see Sect.
+2.2).
 The next task is to run the model by submitting the executable to an HPC batch system or job scheduler.
+During the execution of the run, the tool monitors the simulation, creates log files and provides feedback on the progress of the run.
+After the completion of the run, the log files and output data are moved to designated folders.
+Finally, the post-processing of the output data, including preparation of the consequent run, is carried out.